thekamik/DQN-reinforcement-learning/README.md

 [Gymnasium Cart Pole](https://gymnasium.farama.org/environments/classic_control/cart_pole/)

 2. To run this code you need to install: <br />
    a.)
-Install the PyTorch library (this code was developed using pytorch 2.2.1 with CUDA 12.1 support on windows machine):<br />
+Install the PyTorch library (this code was developed using pytorch 2.2.1 with CUDA 12.1 support on a windows machine):<br />
    ```sh
    pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121
    ```